 About Donald J. Hartman

-As a U.S. Air Force officer for four years (1967–1971), and as a decorated Vietnam veteran, Don also has some knowledge and appreciation of the workings of the US military and the importance to the individual soldier of his hand held weapons.
-A life member of the National Rifle Association since 1978, he is also a member of several state and national arms collecting fraternities, including the New Jersey Arms Collectors Club, the Forks of the Delaware Historical Arms Society (life member), the Krag Collectors Association, the Society of American Bayonet Collectors, and The Company of Military Historians.
+As a US Air Force officer for four years (1967–1971), and as a decorated Vietnam veteran (Bronze Star), Don has some knowledge and appreciation of the workings of the US military and the importance to the individual soldier of his field equipment.
+A life member of the National Rifle Association since 1978, he is also a member of several state and national arms collecting fraternities, including the New Jersey Arms Collectors Club, The Forks of the Delaware Historical Arms Society (life member), the Society of American Bayonet Collectors, and The Company of Military Historians.

-Don’s enthusiasm for and abiding interest in Krag bayonets has apparently been somewhat contagious: his wife, Dawn, is the primary photographer for this book and an astute co-researcher; his older daughter, Tracy, contributed the drawings contained herein and has aided in book design; his younger daughter, Kelly, and her husband, Robert Gilpatric, are primarily responsible for book design, photography set-up, and textual editing.
+As is often the case in an endeavor such as this, Don has received a great deal of support and assistance from family members: his wife, Dawn, is the primary photographer for this book and an astute co-researcher; his older daughter, Tracy, contributed the drawings contained herein and has aided in book design; his younger daughter, Kelly, and her husband, Robert Gilpatric, are primarily responsible for book design, photography set-up, and textual editing.